John Y. Mason

-John Young Mason (April 18, 1799 – October 3, 1859) was an attorney, planter, judge and politician from Virginia.
-Mason served in the U.S. House of Representatives after serving in both houses of the Virginia General Assembly, then became the United States district judge for the United States District Court for the Eastern District of Virginia (1841-1843), but resigned that position to hold important executive and diplomatic offices in the administrations of Presidents John Tyler, James K. Polk, Franklin Pierce and James Buchanan before his death in Paris, France shortly before the American Civil War, including as the 16th and 18th United States Secretary of the Navy, the 18th Attorney General of the United States and United States Minister to France.
+John Young Mason (April 18, 1799 – October 3, 1859) was an attorney, planter, judge, and politician from Virginia.
+Mason served in the U.S. House of Representatives after serving in both houses of the Virginia General Assembly, then became the United States district judge for the United States District Court for the Eastern District of Virginia (1841-1843), but resigned that position to hold important executive and diplomatic offices in the administrations of Presidents John Tyler, James K. Polk, Franklin Pierce, and James Buchanan, before his death in Paris, France, shortly before the American Civil War, including as the 16th and 18th United States Secretary of the Navy, the 18th Attorney General of the United States, and United States Minister to France.

 Early life and education

-Mason was born on April 18, 1799, at "Homestead" plantation four miles northwest of Hicksford (now Emporia), the county seat for Greensville County, Virginia.
-His mother was the former Frances Young, whose father was the deputy clerk of Isle of Wight County during the American Revolutionary War (and family members would serve as that county's clerks for 118 years, including successfully burying those important records during Tarleton's raids during the American Revolutionary War).
-His father, Edmund Mason (d.1849), was the second clerk of Greensville County (1807-1834) as well as represented the county in the Virginia House of Delegates (1802-1805, when John was a boy).
-His grandfather, Col. James Mason, served as a patriot during the American Revolutionary War but died before this boy's birth.
-These Southside Masons descended from Francis Mason, an Englishman who migrated to the Virginia colony's Hampton Roads area by the mid-1620s, and another Francis Mason began the family's political prominence by representing Surry County in the House of Burgesses in 1691-1692 (before the creation of Greensville and Southampton counties), although another prominent Mason family in Virginia would trace its ancestry to George Mason I who had emigrated to the Northern Neck of Virginia in the 1650s.
+Mason was born on April 18, 1799, at Homestead plantation, four miles northwest of Hicksford (now Emporia), the county seat of Greensville County, Virginia.
+His mother was Frances Young, whose father was the deputy clerk of Isle of Wight County during the American Revolutionary War (and family members would serve as that county's clerks for 118 years, including successfully burying those important records during Tarleton's raids during the American Revolutionary War).
+His father, Edmund Mason (d.
+1849), was the second clerk of Greensville County (1807-1834), as well as represented the county in the Virginia House of Delegates (1802-1805, when John was a boy).
+His grandfather, Col. James Mason, served as a patriot during the American Revolutionary War, but died before this boy's birth.
+These Southside Masons descended from Francis Mason, an Englishman who migrated to the Virginia colony's Hampton Roads area by the mid-1620s, and another Francis Mason began the family's political prominence by representing Surry County in the House of Burgesses in 1691-1692 (before the creation of Greensville and Southampton Counties), although another prominent Mason family in Virginia would trace its ancestry to George Mason I, who had emigrated to the Northern Neck of Virginia in the 1650s.

 After a private education appropriate to his class, including at a neighborhood private school and possibly some home teaching using the family's library, Mason traveled to Chapel Hill, North Carolina, where he befriended James K. Polk (who graduated in 1818 and later became U.S. President).
-Mason received an Artium Baccalaureus degree in 1816 from the University of North Carolina at Chapel Hill.
+Mason received an artium baccalaureus degree in 1816 from the University of North Carolina at Chapel Hill.
 He then traveled to Connecticut to study law under the direction of Judge Tapping Reeve at the Litchfield Law School in 1819.